kzorluoglu/d8terminal/readme.md

-# D8 Linux Terminal Theme for WordPress
+# D8 Linux Terminal Theme

 ## Description
-The D8 Linux Terminal Theme is a unique WordPress theme that emulates the look and feel of a Linux terminal.
+The D8 Linux Terminal Theme is a unique theme that emulates the look and feel of a Linux terminal.
 This theme is perfect for tech enthusiasts and those who love the classic terminal aesthetic.

 ## Features
-- **Terminal-like Interface**: The theme offers a command-line interface style, making your WordPress site look like a Linux terminal.
+- **Terminal-like Interface**: The theme offers a command-line interface style, making your site look like a Linux terminal.
 - **Dynamic Content Loading**: Fetches posts, categories, and more using AJAX, providing a seamless user experience.
 - **Interactive Commands**: Users can interact with your website using terminal commands.
 - **Social Media Integration**: Easy sharing of posts and categories on social media platforms like Twitter, Facebook, and LinkedIn.